wp-plugins/wp-spreadplugin/readme.txt

 Add or edit the shortcode you are using and add/change following variable `shop_design="DESIGNID"`.
 You get the `DESIGNID` from your spreadshirt admin panel.

+= If I checkout, the language differs from the language of the shop?! =

+Please check your `Locale` setting in your user-data of spreadshirt.
+You can find it here: http://www.spreadshirt.net/user-data-C162 or http://www.spreadshirt.com/user-data-C162

 == Screenshots ==

 1. The Output 1